 GETTING STARTED 4

 I. GRANT ACCEPTANCE, TERMS, AND CONDITIONS 6

 The Award Document 6

 Grant Conditions 7

 Reasons for Grant Conditions 7

-Review of Grant Conditions 8
+Review of Grant Conditions

 1. Grant Owner's Manual 8

-2. Assurances and Certifications 8
+2. Assurances and Certifications

 3. Allowable Costs 9

-4. Travel Costs .
-12
+4. Travel Costs

-5. Supplementing, Not Supplanting .
-12
+5. Supplementing, Not Supplanting

-6. Extensions .
-14
+6. Extensions.

 7. Modifications

-8. Evaluations .
-15
+8. Evaluations

-9. Reports .
-16
+9. Reports

-10. Grant Monitoring Activities .
-16
+10. Federal Civil Rights Laws

 11. Equal Employment Opportunity Plan (EEOP)

+12. Grant Monitoring Activities

-12. Criminal Intelligence Systems
+13. Criminal Intelligence Systems

-13. Sole Source Justification .
-19
+14. Sole Source Justification

-14. Public Release Information
+15. Training and Technical Assistance

-15. Employment Eligibility .
-21
+16. Employment Eligibility

-16. EPIC Reporting

-17. National Environmental Policy Act
+17. Sex Offender Registration and Notification Act Compliance

-18. Hazardous Chemical Waste

-19. False Statements
+18. False Statements

-20. Additional High-Risk Grantee Requirements
+19. Additional High-Risk Grantee Requirements

+20. Central Contractor Registration and Universal Identifier Requirements

+21. Reporting Subawards and Executive Compensation

 What are the specific rules regarding termination of grant funding?

 Accepting the Grant Award

 Who should sign the Award Document for our agency?

-When must the Award Document be returned? .
-25
+When must the Award Document be returned?

+When must the Award Document be returned: /

 II.
-PROCUREMENT PROCESS .
-27
+PROCUREMENT PROCESS 29

-What documentation must be submitted to the COPS Office for sole source approval? \dots .
-27
+What documentation must be submitted to the COPS Office for sole source review?
+29

 III.
-ACCESSING GRANT FUNDS .
-31
+ACCESSING GRANT FUNDS

-Payment Methods .
-31
+Payment Method

-What methods of payment are used? .
-31
+What method of payment is used?

-GPRS (Grant Payment Request System)

-PAPRS (Phone Activated Paperless Request System) .
-31

 Setting Up Your Account

 How do we set up a GPRS account?

-How do we fill out the payment enrollment forms? .
-32
+How do we fill out the payment enrollment forms?

-When should Federal Financial Reports be filed? .
-32
+When should Federal Financial Reports be filed?
+34

 Additional Payment Questions

 Can we receive advances?
-33
+34

 How often do we request reimbursement of costs?
-33
+34

 Can we earn interest on our grant funds?
-33
+35

-Matching Funds 34
+Matching Funds 35

 IV.
-FINANCIAL RECORD MAINTENANCE 36
+FINANCIAL RECORD MAINTENANCE 37

-Accounting Systems and Records 36
+Accounting Systems and Records 37

 What accounting systems are required?
-36
+37

 What records must be kept?
-36
+37

 How long must documents be kept?
-36
+37

 What if we have more than one grant?
 37

 Who may access our records?
 37

 V. FEDERAL AUDIT REQUIREMENTS 39

 Requirements and Audits 39

 What are the regulations governing SAA requirements?
-39

 Who must have an SAA audit?
 39

 What is the role of the Office of the Inspector General (OIG)?
+39

 How are COPS grants selected for an OIG audit?
+40

 Typical Audit Findings 40

 VI.
-REPORTS
+REPORTS 42

-Federal Financial Reports
+Federal Financial Reports.

 How do we file Federal Financial Reports?

 How will grant funds be monitored?

 Program Progress Reports

 What kind of information will these reports require?

 Do we need to request a progress report?

+How do we file progress reports?

+Will the data that I submit be publicly available?

+How can I complete a COPS progress report online?

+How do I obtain access to complete the COPS progress report?

+What if I make a mistake or need to modify my progress report after it is submitted?

 Contact Points to Obtain Technical Assistance and Report Violations

 VII.
-WHEN THE GRANT PERIOD HAS ENDED
+WHEN THE GRANT PERIOD HAS ENDED 16

-Final Federal Financial Report (SF-425)
+Final Federal Financial Report (SF-425).

 When should all of the grant monies be spent?

 Final Program Progress (Closeout) Report

-Equipment Disposition 48
+Equipment Disposition 40

 VIII.
-CONCLUSION 50
+CONCLUSION 49

 IX.
-GLOSSARY OF TERMS 52
+GLOSSARY OF TERMS 51

-X. APPENDIXES 58
+X. APPENDIXES 56

 Appendix A - List of Source Documents

-Appendix B - Assurances and Certifications 60
+Appendix B - Assurances and Certifications 57